 A way to build trust is by showing a genuine interest in your teammates.
 Hank Scorpio does this by:

-- Making sure new employees feel welcomed and part of the team.
+- Making sure new employees, once hired, feel welcomed and part of the team.

 - Paying attention to what the people around him want to achieve.

 - Not looking down on anyone.
 He respects people’s wishes and wants to help.